 Burghill Parish has a distinctive and special character.
-In accordance with the Burghill Parish Design Guidance in Appendix 3, all new development within the area will be permitted where it makes a positive contribution to that distinctive character, and is of good design and quality.
+In accordance with the Burghill Parish Design Guidance in Appendix 3, all new development within the area will be expected to make a positive contribution to that distinctive character, and is of good design and quality.
 In seeking to protect and where possible enhance the unique identity of the area, all development will be expected to take account of the following: